Cluster Synchronization of Coupled Systems with Nonidentical Linear Dynamics: Conditions for Achieving Cluster Synchronization

 and the following matrix:

 where each $\hat L_{ij}$, $i,j=1,\ldots,N$ is a block matrix defined as

 with

-The two matrices $\cL_c$ and $\hat\cL_c$ have the following relation, whose proof is shown in Appendix \ref{appendix:proof_lapalacian_reduce}. \begin{lemma} Under Assumption \ref{assump:zero_row_sums}, each diagonal block $L_{ii}$ in $\cL_c$ has exactly one zero eigenvalue if and only if the corresponding matrix $\hat L_{ii}$ defined in \eqref{eq:CS_18c} is nonsingular.
-Moreover, $\cL_c$ defined in \eqref{eq:CS_18} has exactly $N$ zero eigenvalues if and only if the matrix $\hat \cL_c$ defined in \eqref{eq:CS_19} is nonsingular. \end{lemma}
+The two matrices $\cL_c$ and $\hat\cL_c$ have the following algebraic relationship. \begin{lemma} Under Assumption \ref{assump:zero_row_sums}, each diagonal block $L_{ii}$ in $\cL_c$ has exactly one zero eigenvalue if and only if the corresponding matrix $\hat L_{ii}$ defined in \eqref{eq:CS_18c} is nonsingular.
+Moreover, $\cL_c$ defined in \eqref{eq:CS_18} has exactly $N$ zero eigenvalues if and only if the matrix $\hat \cL_c$ defined in \eqref{eq:CS_19} is nonsingular. \end{lemma} The proof of this lemma is shown in Appendix \ref{appendix:proof_lapalacian_reduce}.
+This conclusion will be used frequently for deriving the main results in the following two subsections.